-Running oozie Workflow
+Running Oozie Workflow

-Killing oozie Workflow
+Killing Oozie Workflow

 Apache Airflow versus Oozie

 Apache Airflow is a new scheduling engine introduced in Big Data World to schedule big data jobs.
 Its immense popularity contributes to the fact that it can be used to build complex data pipelines.
-However, in order to write workflow in Apache Airflow, you must know python.
+However, in order to write workflows in Apache Airflow, you must know python.

 Oozie is a well-known and adopted scheduling engine since a decade but recently a new scheduling engine called Apache Airflow is marking its place in the market.
 What is the difference between the both?